Skip to content

 Well attended: The Christmas market at Königstein Fortress attracts many visitors

-The backdrop of Königstein is impressive: the huge fortress in the Elbe Sandstone Mountains stands high above the Elbe.
-A historic Christmas market is held here on the Advent weekends: In keeping with the location (Königstein was expanded into a fortress from 1563), visitors find “handcrafted” wooden stalls in the courtyard, and the traders wear old garments.
+The setting on Königstein is impressive: High above the Elbe stands the massive fortress in the Elbe Sandstone Mountains.
+On Advent weekends, a historic Christmas market takes place here: In keeping with the location (Königstein was expanded into a fortress from 1563), “hand-hewn” wooden stalls stand in the courtyard, and the vendors wear old costumes.

-“Goulash soup and fortress punch are steaming in large copper pots over open fires,” the organizers write.
-And if the weather doesn’t play along at the fortress south-east of Dresden, there is a weather-protected strolling area in the underground vaults (casemates) of Königstein.
+“Goulash soup and fortress punch steam in large copper kettles over open fires,” the organizers write.
+And if the weather doesn’t cooperate on the fortress southeast of Dresden: In the underground vaults (casemates) of Königstein, there is a weather-protected promenade area.

-Because the crowds are often so large, tickets are limited for the first time this year – to 7,000 per market day.
-However, the organizers reassure that this is almost as many as the previous record number of visitors.
-Adults pay 15 euros; children from the age of 7 pay 12 euros; younger children get in for free, but also need a (free) ticket.
-Tickets are only available online and have been on sale since September.
+Because the demand is often high, tickets are limited–to 7,000 per market day.
+But that’s almost as many as the previous visitor record, the organizers reassure.
+Adults pay 15 euros, children from seven years 12 euros, younger ones get in for free but also need a (free) ticket.
+Tickets are available exclusively online, and presales have been running since September.

 Saxony-Anhalt